 The Village is exposed to various risks of loss related to torts; theft of, damage to, and destruction of assets; errors and omissions; injuries to employees; and natural disasters.
 The Village participates in three self-funded risk-financing pools administered by the North Carolina League of Municipalities.
-Through these pools, the Village obtains general liability of \$5,000,000 and auto liability coverage of \$3,000,000 per occurrence, property coverage up to the total insurance values of the property policy, workers' compensation coverage up to statutory limits, and employee health coverage up to a \$2,000,000 lifetime limit.
-The pools are reinsured through commercial companies for single occurrence claims against general liability, auto liability, and property in excess of \$500,000 and \$300,000 up to statutory limits for workers' compensation.
-The pools are reinsured for annual employee health claims in excess of \$150,000.
+Through these pools, the Village obtains general liability of \$5,000,000 and auto liability coverage of \$5,000,000 per occurrence, property coverage up to the total insurance values of the property policy, workers' compensation coverage up to \$1,000,000, and employee health coverage.
 The property liability pool has an aggregate limit for the total property losses in a single year, with the reinsurance limit based upon a percentage of the total insurance values.